wp-plugins/facebook-by-weblizar/readme.txt

 Facebook by [Weblizar](http://www.weblizar.com/) plugin is very simple and easy facebook widget plugin to display your facebook page live stream & friends on WordPress blog.

-Using **[Facebook By Weblizar]** facebook widget publish your facbook page post & show your facebook page fans.
+Using **[Facebook By Weblizar]** facebook widget publish your facebook page post & show your facebook page fans.

 == Features ==